Aromatherapy & Essential Oil Use For Animals"

 Have you ever wondered why some dogs and cats have severe flea problems, while others are hardly bothered by the little pests?
 Fleas being present on your pet can be an indicator of the animal's general health.
 Parasites in general, and fleas in particular, are most attracted to the weak, unhealthy, or very young animal whose immune system is not functioning well.
 The best flea prevention is to reduce your pet's susceptibility to fleas by improving his/her health.

-The biggest key to flea and tick prevention - and to your dog (or cat) having a strong immune system - is proper species appropriate nutrition.
+The biggest key to flea and tick prevention for your dog (or cat) is having a strong immune system - this begins with proper,species appropriate nutrition.
 A healthy diet of fresh foods (NOT processed kibble or canned foods) will do wonders to keep pests away.

 The commonly used chemical based products used in over the counter and veterinary prescribed flea and tick collars or spray and even topical drops deterrents have been found to cause breathing problems, tremors, vomiting, skin irritations, permanent nerve damage and in some cases, even death.
 Some animals will experience hair loss